haanhvu/opentelemetry-collector-contrib/exporter/clickhouseexporter/README.md

 This branch is created to change the type of attributes in ClickHouse exporter schema from Map[key]value to Array[keys] and Array[values].
-The ultimate purpose is to do benchmarking to see which type performs better.
+The ultimate purpose is to do benchmarking to see which type choice performs better.

 I just changed the types in the implementation, not the tests.
 So some tests is probably failing.
 However, I checked the change locally with a small trace generating experiment.
 The change worked.

-I didn't change to hardcoded schema either.
+I didn't change the hardcoded schema either.
 So to test this change, you would need to manually create the table in ClickHouse server side yourself:
 ```
 CREATE TABLE IF NOT EXISTS otel_traces (
      Timestamp DateTime64(9) CODEC(Delta, ZSTD(1)),